-In this Country Dental FAQ post, our dentists discuss dental crown cost.
+In this Country Dental FAQ post, our dentists discuss dental crown costs.

 We see all kinds of patients with different dental needs.
 Some need dental bridges or implants.
-For others, repairing damaged teeth with dental crowns are definitely worth the cost.
+For others, repairing damaged teeth with dental crowns is a better option and definitely worth the cost.

 They can be used to repair a tooth fracture or a major cavity that seems impossible to repair.
 Restoring your teeth with a dental crown is a relatively simple procedure that can help save your teeth and prevent tooth loss.

-In essence, a crown is simply a protective cap placed over the damaged tooth to give it strength and eliminate any further damage.
+In essence, a crown is simply a protective cap placed over the damaged or broken tooth to give it strength and eliminate any further damage.
 It can restore the tooth’s shape and function and make the tooth appear normal and healthy once again.
 To learn more or if you need help finding a dentist, please contact us.

 Dental Crown Cost FAQs